 There’s a lot of questions doing the rounds on forums and messages about the approval of Lutathera (PRRT) in USA but I know nothing about an anticipated approval date.
 Negotiations are still ongoing between US FDA and the Lutathera manufacturer Advanced Accelerator Applications (AAA).
 A pharmaceutical media outlet today published an interview with the CEO of AAA which has prompted this post.
 Whilst there is no indication of date mentioned, I’ve placed a link to it the end – it’s more commercial than medical related but some will find it interesting.
 For those who are not aware, AAA is the manufacturer of diagnostic and therapeutic radionuclide drugs for use in Neuroendocrine Tumors and other cancers.
-Note: The CEO of AAA just announced on 21st July 2017 that “the revised Lutahera (PRRT) NDA would be submitted to the USA FDA this month”.
+Note: The CEO of AAA just announced on 21st July 2017 that “the revised Lutathera (PRRT) NDA would be submitted to the USA FDA this month” (after note – it was submitted 27 July).
 And in Europe, the EMA “market authorisation” received a positive indication on 20th July and once the marketing authorisation is in place, the decision to fund the drug will be with national approval organisations.

 The positive indication reads “Lutathera is indicated for the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumours (GEP NETs) in adults”.